 Do not say any more than you absolutely have to.
 I’m not trying to throw anyone under the bus here, so I’m going to blur out the details, but here’s a cold message I recently received on LinkedIn from a total stranger.

 This screenshot alone makes me tired.
 Too much.
 Way too much.
 (I do get his intentions, though, and they were in the right place!)
 And he’s not the only one.
 I get cold messages on LinkedIn like this every single day.
-You know what I do with that?
+You know what I do with them?

 Not read them.